k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

-**Example 3 - get an input Select Statement with parameters for the Select Statement:**
+**Example 3 - get an input SELECT statement with parameters for the SELECT statement:**

 ![custom logic](images/custom_logic_example_3.png)